AviatrixSystems/Docs/HowTos/S2C_GW_PAN.rst

         IKE Crypto Profile                Select the profile created at Step 5.2
       ===============================     =========================================

-   d.
+   b.
 Under Network > Network Profiles > IPsec Crypto, click **Add** to create a new profile.
 Define the IPsec crypto profile (IKEv1 Phase-2).
 These parameters should match on the Site2Cloud configuration downloaded at Step 4.

       |image4|

-   e.
+   c.
 Under Network > IPsec Tunnels, click **Add** to create a new IPsec Tunnel.
 At the **General** window:

       |image5|